hyosung11/Launch-School/Courses/JS109/questions.md

 console.log(firstName);
 ```

-The `console.log(firstName)` method outputs 'John'.
-It takes the global variable `firstName` whose values is assigned to the string 'John', which is a primitive value, as its argument.
-This is an example of pass by value.

-The call to the `getName` function returns 'john' because within the function `name` is reassigned to `name.toLowerCase()` and that is what's returned.

-This is an example of pass by value.

- When we call getName() with firstName as an argument, we pass firstName by value, which means that the concat() and toLowercase() executions is done on a copy of firstName.
-Then, as the returned value of getName() is not assigned to any variable in the global scope, we can't access it.
-Therefore, when we log firstName, the original firstName variable gets logged.

-Alex
-The code will log 'John'.
-The second-to-last line will return 'john'.
-This is because the firstName variable is a primitive value and is therefore pass-by-value.
-The variable is passed into the function getName() as an argument, but since nothing that happens in the function accesses or reassigns the original variable firstName, everything that happens within the function is merely changing the value of the local variable name, which starts off with the same value as firstName, but is not otherwise connected to the variable firstName.
-Moreover, since .concat() is a non-mutating method, it does not mutate the value of the local variable name.
-The reassignment on the next line does, however, when it calls the .toLowerCase method on the original value of the local variable and then reassigns that to the variable name.
-Therefore, the function returns 'john'

-Third segment
-Another good explanation.
-I would also add that the function cannot access or reassign the variable `firstName` because only a copy of the value of `firstName` is passed into the function, and not the actual variable `firstName` itself (since it’s a primitive and hence pass-by-value).
-Don’t forget that because strings are primitives (immutable), all string methods are non-mutating.
-Although .concat() is indeed non-mutating on arrays, it isn’t entirely correct to say it’s non-mutating when called on strings, because no methods can mutate strings.
-I’d probably say something to the effect of “The name.concat(' Doe') call on line 3 does not change the value of name, since strings cannot be mutated.
-The reassignment name = name.toLowerCase(); does change the value of name, because it reassigns name to its own value with the toLowerCase() method performed on it.”
-On the last line, I’d also clarify that the function returns john on the second to last line, since it could be somewhat unclear if you were referring to the getName(firstName) call or the console.log(firstName) call.
+The `console.log(firstName)` method outputs `John` on line 104.
+The call to the `getName` function returns `john` on line 103.
+This example illustrates pass by value.
+The function `getName` cannot access or reassign the variable `firstName` because only a copy of the value of `firstName` is passed into the function, and not the actual variable `firstName` itself since it’s a primitive and hence pass-by-value.
+The `name.concat(' Doe')` call on line 3 does not change the value of `name`, since strings cannot be mutated.
+The reassignment `name = name.toLowerCase()` does change the value of `name` because it reassigns `name` to its own value with the `toLowerCase()` method performed on it.

 ## 5. What will the following code log to the console and why?